Exploring Cambridge > Sport in Cambridge

 For those who like a warmer swim and the opportunity to dive and/or use flumes, a better bet is Parkside Pools opposite Parkers Piece.

-In addition to the swimming pool, Jesus Green has tennis courts for hire, a skateboarding park and a children’s playground.
+In addition to the swimming pool, Jesus Green has free-to-use tennis courts, a skateboarding park and a children’s playground.
 It’s also regularly used for informal games of football, rounders, Frisbee, lacrosse and American football (amongst many other sports).

 If you prefer spectator sports, the sport of kings is held at Newmarket Racecourses just 12 miles from Cambridge.
 Races are run from April to November and a variety of hospitality packages are offered.
 Cricket can be watched at Fenners, the home of Cambridge University Cricket Club, and many college rowing clubs have boathouses on the river.
 Side-by-side racing isn’t possible on the narrow River Cam so the exciting ‘bumps’ format has evolved.
 The university clubs hold races twice a year, the Lents at the end of February and the Mays in, you guessed it, June.
 The Town Bumps (featuring clubs from the city) are held in July.